dnordstrom/dnordstrom.github.io/content/notes/the-solid-software-bookshelf.md

 So today I suggested that we set up something similar at my current place of work, starting out with development related material.

-Hence, here is my list of books that provide a rock solid foundation for anyone in the business of creating software--in general, but most of all for the web.
+Hence, here is my list of books that provide a rock solid foundation for anyone in the business of creating software---in general, but most of all for the web.

 ## Refactoring: Improving the Design of Existing Code (2nd Edition)